 Economic development has traditionally been viewed as increasing employment and income within a community.
 More generally, it involves the economic well being of area residents.
 Conventional strategies involve attracting new jobs to communities by providing incentives, such as tax abatements, land or wage subsidies and infrastructure investments, providing technical assistance, or streamlining permit or approval processes to encourage firms to locate in an area.
 Increasingly, innovative strategies such as developing business incubators, providing research and development subsidies, developing joint public-private ventures, and encouraging new local business formation and entrepreneurship are being used by local governments.

 Platteville has a number of major employers as shown below.
-UW-Platteville is the largest employer, followed by the Platteville School District.
+Table 4.1 shows the top ten employers, public and private with UW-Platteville as the largest.